Trusting a Self-Signed Certificate or a New CA

 You can set up TLS between the JFrog Platform and external services by trusting external service certificates.

-Artifactory will not allow a SSL/TLS connection with a remote site unless the remote site meets all of the JVM's security requirements, including validation of the trusted CA certificate.
+JFrog services will not allow a SSL/TLS connection with an external service without a validation of the trusted CA certificate.

 Downloading a Certificate

 To download/acquire the certificate(s) of the SSL secured server, use the following command:

 By default, TLS in the JFrog Platform is disabled.